Welcome back for another installment of our Miami Hurricanes Class Breakdown.

 Another top target is Apopka (FL) Wekiva 4-star DT Tyler Davis.
 Another top prospect, Davis holds nearly 30 offers, and figures to get a ratings bump after a dominant spring camp and combine circuit.
 He’s a bit shorter than you’d like at just 6’0”, but he’s 293lbs and wears it well.
 Davis is a penetrating DT who disrupts plays on a routine basis.
-Miami is still trailing Ohio State and Florida in this recruitment at current.
+Miami is still trailing teams like Ohio State, Florida State, and Florida in this recruitment at current.

 Another future DT is Ft.
 Myers (FL) Dunbar 4-star DE Derrick Hunter.
-A one-time Miami commit, Hunter has been all over the place in his recruitment recently.
-Hunter recently committed to Florida State.
+A one-time Miami commit, Hunter has been all over the place in his recruitment.
+Hunter is committed to Florida State.
 But, FSU isn’t in his recently released top 5.
 Go figure.